steno1/RecentCalculator/README.md

 Overview

-The Calculator app is a simple web application built using React.
+The Calculator app is a simple web application built using React..
 It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

 Setup
 Prerequisites